siggisv/.dotfiles/README.md

 # My dotfiles (aka config files)

 Those are some of my personal config files.
-Most of those (and the following instructions) assume the OS to be Linux.
+Most of those (and the following instructions) assume the OS to be Linux and that the path to this directory to be `~/.dotfiles`.

 ## Requirements

-- The config for vim assumes that the terminal support at least 256 colours and has a dark background.
+- The config for `Vim` assumes that the terminal support at least 256 colours and has a dark background.
 One that is dark enough so that the color `236` (i.e. rgb: `#303030`), that is used to mark whitespace characters, is still visible.
-- The config for neovim assumes:
+- The config for `Neovim` assumes:
   - a terminal with 24-bit "truecolour" and cursor-shaping support.
   - that `clangd` has been installed.
+  - that some C-compiler (e.g. `gcc` or `clang`) is in the path.

 - `bash_prompt.sh` assumes you have downloaded `.git-prompt.sh` from the
   [github repository,